gokuaurelius7/gokuaurelius7/README.md

 - 👋 Hi, I’m @gokuaurelius7
 - 👀 I’m interested in AI, human-machine integration, kung fu, guitar
 - 🌱 I’m currently learning the basics.
 I'm a mechanical engineer, but in my 2nd yr of undergrad, working towards a masters in CS/Robotics.
-- 💞️ I’m looking to collaborate on your mom.
 - 📫 How to reach me at the moment is by yelling really loud.
 If there's need for a faster way, I'll let you know.

 <!---